anhpngt/base_vision/README.md

 	mode:=0 for detection with both LEDs and circle stickers

-	mode:=1 for detection with only circle stickers
+	mode:=1 for detection with only circle stickers, using hsv conversion

+	mode:=2 for detection with only circle stickers, using grayscale conversion

+In mode 0 and 1, the color (red or blue) must be specified for better detection.

 Running the 3x3 matrix green board detection: